A Class of Dimension-free Metrics for the Convergence of Empirical Measures

 Finally, we conclude our proof by the observation

 from inequality \eqref{Rademacher Expectation}. \end{proof}

-The above theorem focuses on the convergence of $\bar \mu^n$ to $\mu$ in the sense of GMMD.
-It is well-known that the convergence of empirical measures under the Wasserstein distance faces the CoD \cite{dudley1969speed} for any distribution that is absolutely continuous with respect to the Lebesgue measure on $\bR^d$.
-However, as shown in \cite{yang2020generalization}, if the target distribution admits a specific representation---the bias potential model, we can use the empirical measure and the representation form to generate a new distribution with a small Wasserstein distance or relative entropy (also known as Kullback-Leibler divergence).
-The following theorem, generalizing results in \cite{yang2020generalization}, shows that given a bias potential model as the target distribution and a distribution close to the target measured by GMMD, we can generate a distribution close to the target one in terms of the Wasserstein distance and relative entropy.
+The above theorem focuses on the convergence of $\bar \mu^n$ to $\mu$ in the sense of IPM satisfying Assumption~\ref{function_class_assumption}.
+It is well-known that the convergence of empirical measures under the Wasserstein metric faces the CoD \cite{dudley1969speed} for any distribution that is absolutely continuous with respect to the Lebesgue measure on $\bR^d$.
+However, as shown in \cite{yang2020generalization,yang2022generalization}, if the target distribution admits a specific representation, the bias potential model or the density model, we can use the empirical measure and the representation form to generate a new distribution that is close to the target distribution in the sense of the Wasserstein metric, total variation distance, or relative entropy.
+The following theorem, generalizing results in \cite{yang2020generalization,yang2022generalization}, shows that given a bias potential model or a density model as the target distribution and a distribution close to the target measured by our proposed IPM, we can generate a distribution close to the target one in terms of the Wasserstein metric, total variation distance or relative entropy.